3 Advanced Side Plank Variations for a Stronger Midsection

 Many people dread holding a plank for minutes on end.
 With these side plank variations, you can spice things up while also challenging other muscle groups.
 It shifts the focus from how long you hold the plank to how many repetitions.

-This psychology is different because you can control how many repetitions instead of simply being at the mercy of the clock.
+Some people like the shift in psychology because you can control how many repetitions instead of simply being at the mercy of the clock.

 With that said, here are three of my favorite dynamic side planks: